LeavesMC/Leaves/README.md

 **English** | [中文](https://github.com/LeavesMC/Leaves/blob/master/README_cn.md)

-> Fork of [Paper](https://github.com/PaperMC/Paper) aimed at repairing broken vanilla properties.
+> Fork of [Paper](https://github.com/PaperMC/Paper) aims at repairing broken vanilla properties.

-> You can see what we modify and fix in [this](https://github.com/LeavesMC/Leaves/blob/master/docs/MODIFICATION.md)
+> You can see what we modify and fix at [here](https://github.com/LeavesMC/Leaves/blob/master/docs/MODIFICATION.md)

 ## How To (Server Admins)
 Leaves use the same paperclip jar system that Paper uses.